 The Board of Directors established an Advisory Board to provide expert advice and assistance to the Board of Directors.
 The Board of Directors decides on the com- position, tasks and term of the Advisory Board as well as the appointment and dismissal of its members.
 The Advisory Board has no statutory powers under the Luxembourg companies act or the articles of incorporation of the Company, but applies rules adopted by the Board of Directors.
 The Advisory Board is an important source of guidance for the Board of Directors when making strategic decisions.
-In June 2018, Dr. Gerhard Cromme was appointed as the new Chairman of the Advisory Board.
+During 2019, Mr. David Maimon joined the Advisory Board.